The Uncomfortable Truth About Estate Agency in 2026

 The Monday Morning Inbox Avalanche Goes Away

 Every letting agent knows the feeling: arriving on Monday to 60+ unread enquiries from the weekend, knowing that most of those applicants have already booked viewings elsewhere.
-With AI handling responses over the weekend, your team arrives to a diary full of confirmed viewings, not a backlog of cold leads.
+With AI supporting responses over the weekend, your team arrives to warm activity, not just a backlog of cold leads.

 Follow-Up Becomes Consistent

 Post-viewing feedback, no-show chasers, reference reminders.
 These tasks are critical but they are the first to be deprioritised when your team is busy.
-AI handles them systematically, every time, without forgetting.
+AI helps keep them systematic and visible.

 What Makes the UK Market Different